 It’s no secret that raising kids can get expensive.
-In fact, the total price tag to raise one child from birth through age 17 now sits at a whopping $233,610 — up 3% from the prior year.
+In fact, the total price tag to raise one child from birth through age 17 now sits at a whopping $233,610 — up 3% from the last year.

 That number is according to the U.S. Department of Agriculture.
 And it doesn’t include the annual cost of college since most kids won’t begin that until after their 17th birthday!